Short-term Frailty Index Fluctuations in Older Adults: Noise or Signal?

 Conclusions

 Short-term FI fluctuations were neither small nor random.
-Instead, as older adults become frailer, their measured health also becomes more unstable; hence short-term fluctuations in overall health status can be seen as a concomitant phenomenon of the aging process.
-Researchers and clinicians should be aware of existence of reversible fluctuations in the FI over weeks and months and its consequences for frailty monitoring.
+Instead, as older adults become frailer, their measured health also becomes more unstable; hence, short-term fluctuations in overall health status can be seen as a concomitant phenomenon of the aging process.
+Researchers and clinicians should be aware of the existence of reversible fluctuations in the FI over weeks and months and its consequences for frailty monitoring.